The Road to Social Entrepreneurship

-I realised that as the topic of planning for death was about as appealing as running over hot coals, we had found the problem to solve: How do we get people talking about death and putting some basic plans in place in a quick, easy and, if possible, fun way?
+I realised that as planning for death was about as appealing as running over hot coals, we had found the problem to solve: How do we get people talking about death and putting some basic plans in place in a quick, easy, and, if possible, fun way?

 From thesis to social entrepreneurship

 As part of my thesis, I began to create a Minimum Viable Product aimed at getting the nation talking about death.
 The concept is a simple one: in essence, we aim to get people together to have a conversation about death, focusing on memories, healthcare, legacy, and finally, the celebration of life.

 The research I completed established that no one thinks they are old, so the MyGoodbyes approach is about getting people together on an equal footing (no sitting Grandma down to have that ‘difficult chat’).
 MyGoodbyes supports the discussion by offering videos, readable, and guidance on getting the most out of the sessions.

 MyGoodbyes is an app dedicated to preparing for and talking about the end of life.